 You can work, live and study in Denmark without learning Danish.
 I know a number of British, American and French people that have lived here years without learning the language.
 There are companies who use English as their first language, and a few who will allow you to work in a Danish speaking office without Danish.
-However after eighteen years in Copenhagen my advice would be learn it, and learn it as quickly as possible.
+However since I moved to Denmark in 1996, my advice would be learn it, and learn it as quickly as possible.
 No matter how difficult, annoying or time consuming it feels, and stick with it until you are fluent.
-Also don’t be tempted to drop out of a course with a view to returning, as you won’t and you will regret it.

 The Danes are speaking the English very good